 Other agencies may also get involved to log information and statistics around accident rates, including the Nebraska Department of Transportation (DOT) and National Traffic Highway Safety Administration (NHTSA).

 How involved these different agencies become will depend on the type of truck, the supposed cause of the collision, and what materials were being transported.
 For example, a cargo spill or tanker truck wreck may involve hazardous waste, which must be carefully investigated and cleaned up.
 Or, if the driver was fatigued, the FMCSA may dig into the driver’s service logs to see if the trucking company pressured the driver to break the hours of service (HOS) regulations.

 But another group that will be involved in the investigation is the trucking company itself, which will want to find any evidence of negligence or violations and tuck them away as soon as possible.
 Trucking companies may be well aware of the cause of a collision, such as an intoxicated driver or equipment failure, and will want to hide it to avoid facing civil penalties.

-To safeguard your right to compensation and hold a truck driver or company liable for a wreck, you should have a skilled attorney to dig into the details of your case.
+To safeguard your right to compensation and hold a truck driver or company liable for a wreck, you should have a skilled Omaha trucking accident lawyer to dig into the details of your case.
 At Bottlinger Law L.L.C., we can work with law enforcement, accident reconstructionists, and automotive experts to determine how the collision occurred and who is responsible for paying you compensation.
 Depending on the nature of the collision, we can quickly secure several types of evidence to support your case.

 Types of Evidence That Can Break a Case